AliNisarAhmed/my-notes/Networks/ccna/01-ios-commands.md

   - Additional DNS Server commands:
 	  - `ip dns server` (once set up is done, start the DNS server)
 	  - `ip host LinuxA 172.23.4.2` (Add host (either name or FQDN) against DNS for the IP)

+### CDP
+- `cdp run`
+	- enabled by default though
+- `no cdp run`
+	- disable cdp globally (requires global config mode)
+- `no cdp enable`
+	- requires interface config mode
+	- disable cdp on an interface
+	 - UseCase: for hiding info about this interface to other devices usually external
+		 - do not forget to run `no cdp run` and then `cdp run` on the external device to flush their cache
+- `show cdp`
+	- shows whether enabled or not
+- `show cdp neighbors`
+	- shows a summary of neighbors
+- `show cdp neighbors detail`

+### LLDP
+- `lldp run`
+- `no lldp run`
+- `no lldp transmit`
+- `no lldp receive`
+	- disable transmit and receive at interface level
+ - `show lldp`
+ - `show lldp neighbors`
+ - `show lldp neighbors detail`